-Broker non-votes are counted as present and entitled to vote for quorum purposes, but are not considered entitled to vote and have no effect on the outcome of the election of directors, the resolution to approve the compensation of our Named Executive Officers, the resolution to approve the frequency of future advisory votes to approve the compensation of our Named Executive Officers or the ratification of the appointment of the independent registered public accounting firm.
-However, because the Supermajority Amendment and the Declassification Amendment require the affirmative vote of at least 66 2/3% of the outstanding shares of our common stock, broker non-votes will have the same effect as a vote "against" these proposals.
+Broker non-votes are counted as present and entitled to vote for quorum purposes, but are not considered entitled to vote and have no effect on the outcome of the election of directors, the Incentive Plan Amendment, the resolution to approve the compensation of our Named Executive Officers or the ratification of the appointment of the independent registered public accounting firm.
+However, because the Exculpation Amendment requires the affirmative vote of at least a majority of the voting power of the outstanding shares of our common stock, broker non-votes will have the same effect as a vote "against" this proposals.

-The broker nominee, however, will be able to vote on the ratification of the appointment of our independent registered public accounting firm even if it does not receive your instructions, so we do not expect any broker non-votes will exist in connection with this proposal.
+The broker nominee, however, will be able to vote on the ratification of the appointment of our independent registered public accounting firm even if it does not receive your instructions, so we do not expect any broker nonvotes will exist in connection with this proposal.